Axway/streams-open-docs/content/en/docs/publishers/publisher-http-poller.md

 ### Next reference

 You can define two ways to retrieve the next reference location, regardless the pagination mode chosen.
-The next reference must be either in the `body` of the first response, or in the header `Link`.
+The next reference must be either in the `body` of the first response or in the header `Link`.

 #### Body location

 If the next reference is part of the first response payload, you must use `body` as next location.
-While setting `body`, you must define the type of the reference and a JSON pointer to retrieve this reference.

-The type defines whether the reference is an `uri` or only a `value` to the next reference.
+While setting `body`, you must define the `type` of the reference and a JSON pointer to retrieve this reference.
+The `type` defines whether the reference is an `uri` or only a `value` to the next reference.
 The JSON pointer must point to the attribute in the body containing the next reference.

 For example, with a first response: